Platypi/style_typescript/README.md

 ### Use of var, let, and const

-  - Use `const` where appropriate, for values that should never change
+  - Use `const` where appropriate, for values that never change
   - Use `let` everywhere else
   - Avoid using `var`